Birds of Prey renamed at US theaters after box office disappointment

 It's worth keeping in mind that this is still a relatively minor change – if you look at the movie's official website, Twitter and Facebook pages, the film is still called Birds of Prey.
 The title remains on US ticketing giant Fandango.
 In the UK, the cinema chain Odeon still uses the name Birds of Prey.
 It's not like the movie's history is being rewritten or anything.

-Birds of Prey made $33 million in its opening weekend, after box office tracking suggested it'd make $50-55 million, according to THR.
+Birds of Prey made $33 million in its opening weekend at the US, after box office tracking suggested it'd make $50-55 million, according to THR.

 - Birds of Prey post-credits scene explained